ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesOperationsApi.md

 # **MoveOrCopyDestFolderCheck**
 > CheckDestFolderWrapper MoveOrCopyDestFolderCheck (BatchRequestDto? inDto = null)

-Moves or copies
+Check for moving or copying to a folder

-Moves or copies
+Checks if files can be moved or copied to the specified folder.

 ### Example
 ```csharp